Tom Cruise Jack Reacher movie: Domestic box office flop?

-- Juan Antonio Bayona’s The Impossible, toplining Naomi Watts, which is performing just (barely) okay at 15 theaters: $143,818 over the weekend.
+- Juan Antonio Bayona’s The Impossible, starring Naomi Watts and Ewan McGregor, which is performing just (barely) okay at 15 theaters: $143,818 over the weekend.

 - David Chase’s Not Fade Away, featuring James Gandolfini, took in an anemic $54,795 at 19 locations.
 (Up from $19,182 at three locations last weekend.)

 Curiously, IFC/Sundance Selects figures for Walter Salles’ movie version of Jack Kerouac’s On the Road have not been made available.
 In the cast: Garrett Hedlund, Sam Riley, and Kristen Stewart.
 (Update.)

 Barbra Streisand comeback The Guilt Trip bombs